sofernandes/cloud-logger/README.md

 - Data visualization: Plots sonogram, frequency domain signal (FFT) and spectrogram.
 The signal can be filtered with desired low-cut and high-cut frequency and the result will be shown on said graphs.
 - Features: visualization of different features related to sound.

-The arquitecture diagram is as follows:
+The architecture diagram is as follows: